Westminster Abbey Tickets and Tours

 How to buy tickets to Westminster Abbey

-You can buy tickets for Westminster Abbey online or you can buy them on the spot at the box office.
-Honestly, I do not recommend the second option, as it is one of the most visited attractions in London and you may encounter long lines and waits, even running out of tickets.
+You can buy tickets for Westminster Abbey online or you can buy them on the spot at the ticket office.
+Honestly, I don't recommend the second option, as it is one of the most visited attractions in London and you may encounter long queues and waiting times, or even run out of tickets.

 The best option for this type of sightseeing is to book your tickets online in advance.
-This way, you will ensure access to the Abbey, as well as being able to choose day and time and better organize your London sightseeing plan.
+This way, you will be assured access to the Abbey, as well as being able to choose your day and time and better organise your London sightseeing plan.

 Westminster Abbey Opening Hours